fIux-dev/froyo/README.md

 work in the series individually.
 * Currently it is not possible to cancel loading bookmarks, series, user works, user bookmarks, generic URL pages until the individual works are loaded.
 A workaround is to restart the application.
+* Clicking `Download all` while bookmarks, series, collections, etc. are loading will not download the individual works in them.
+At least the individual work IDs must be loaded for the download to be queued.
-* Closing the application while requests are ongoing can take a while to respond.
+* Closing the application while requests are ongoing can take a while to respond, in order to terminate all background threads cleanly.
-* Ctrl+C through the command-line will not terminate the application cleanly.
+* `Ctrl + C` through the command-line will not terminate the application cleanly.
 This may cause issues with the log file not being written completely, etc.
 * If you have a lot of bookmarks and/or works, the downloader will likely be rate limited by AO3.
 Right now, attempting to add works/bookmarks from a user or works from a series can potentially fail if the list is very large.
-This is because even if the request is retried, we may still be rate limited trying to fetch the list.
+This is because even if the request is retried, we may be rate limited trying to fetch the entire list again on retry.
 The workaround is to enable the rate limiting flag in the settings.
+Alternatively, you can attempt to submit the page as a generic URL instead to have individual retry attempts per page.

 ## License